 Step 1: Choose Contacts on your Samsung Galaxy phone and click on the menu button or the More button above the screen.

 Step 2: Click on the options as follow turn by turn: Settings > Import / Export contacts > Export to SIM card.
 Then select the contacts you want to transfer and click OK.
-If you do not want the contact list be displayed again, you can set the SIM card stealth invisible.
+If you do not want the contact list to be displayed again, you can set the SIM card stealth invisible.

 Case 2: if you have a free phone, it is a good choice to backup contacts in it.